-Edgar Schein Model
+Edgar Schein: Organisational Culture Model

-Edgar Schein Model
+Edgar Schein's Organisational Culture Model

-Edgar Schein
+What is the Edgar Schein Model?

 Edgar Schein believed that organisations take time to develop a culture as the employees go through various changes and adapt to the external environment and solve organisational problems.

-For instance, the dress code of the employees, office furniture, facilities, behavior of the employees, mission and vision of the organization all come under artifacts and go a long way in deciding the culture of the workplace.
+For instance, the dress code of employees, office furniture, facilities, behaviours of the employees, mission and vision of the organisation all come under artefacts and go a long way in deciding the culture of the workplace.

 - Employees respect their superiors and avoid unnecessary disputes.